mandeep170/projectjellyfish/README.md

  - Authentication Tab
     - Authenticate LDAP users
  - Authorization
-    - This tab allows for Active Directory Security Groups to be mapped to roles and organic groups defines within Drupal and providing role Based Access to the marketplace
+    - This tab allows for Active Directory Security Groups to be mapped to roles and organic groups defined within Drupal and providing role Based Access to the marketplace
  - Project Configuration
     - When a new project has been requested, the marketplace must be updated to include the project APP code and the funding amount available for the project.
-This creation will allow associated users to access funds and the rights to provision the environment.
-Navigate to Content > Add Content > Project to create a new project and populate the appropriate title, organic group credits, and application code information.
+Navigate to Content>Add Content>Project to create a new project and populate the appropriate title, organic group credits, and application code information.

 6. Updating FAQs
- - In the toolbar, navigate to Content
+ - Navigate to Content
  - Select "FAQ" from the Type drop down menu and click Filter
- - Click "+ Add Content" anc click on FAQ
+ - Click "+ Add Content" and click on FAQ
  - Create an FAQ by filling in the question and response fields and then click Save

 ##Configuring the Cloud Engine